Agent-based and Agent-less approaches

 - Can use the same software distribution mechanism as for MQ installation and upgrades

-- No administrative headache setting up MQ Channels and implementing security on the channel level including SSL and key management
+- Less administration compared to setting up MQ Channels and implementing security on the channel level including SSL and key management

-- New MQ Nodes and MQ Servers are automatically discovered by broadcast rather than manual channel definitions
+- New MQ Nodes and MQ Servers are automatically discovered rather than relying on manual channel definitions

 - Create, start & stop Queue Managers